- About Hunger

 "I want to be remembered as someone who made a difference in lives of my family members, my students, and people who struggle with hunger and poverty," writes Mary Murphy of Northampton, Mass.
 "That’s why, after my children and grandchildren, Bread for the World is a part of my will."
-Learn more about planned giving.
+Learn more about bequest and estate giving.

 Every gift helps transform the lives of hungry people.
 Every dollar you give to support our advocacy helps Bread for the World secure hundreds of dollars in lifesaving assistance for families in the United States and around the world.
 We take seriously our role as fiscal stewards of the gifts entrusted to us.
 We work to keep our overhead rate low and maximize the use our funding.
 Learn more about our accountability.

 Afghanistan would be considered likely to have high rates of hunger because at least two of the major causes of global hunger affect it—armed conflict and fragile governmental institutions.